WHAT WE DO

 KCF also provides financial support for the weekly Kent Food Bank.
 As a non-profit organization, KCF is a member of the Connecticut Food Bank and accesses free and low-cost food and related items for the Kent Food Bank.
-In 2019, more than 3 1/2 tons of food was provided to the food bank by KCF.
+In 2020, more than 5 1/2 tons of food was provided to the Kent Food Bank by its CTFB membership.

 The Kent Nursing Association merged with KCF in the summer of 2018.
 Since its incorporation in 1943, KNA’s mission was to help secure needed home health care and wellness resources for Kent residents who lacked adequate insurance or financial resources – through support of local Visiting Nurse Associations.
 That work continues under the KCF umbrella, whose mission has been expanded to “assist and improve the community’s health and welfare through the utilization of resources available to the organization….and to identify and financially support families living in Kent, Connecticut to help them meet their health care needs and financial emergencies.”